FifthTry/montserrat/README.md

 Designers: Julieta Ulanovsky, Sol Matas, Juan Pablo del Peral, Jacques Le Bailly

-## How To Use This Font In Your FPM Package:
+## How To Use This Font In Your fastn Package:

 [Read the docs and demo](https://fifthtry.github.io/montserrat).